smspillaz/intuitive-math/README.md

 This fork contains support for serverless deployments using serverless on services like AWS lambda.
 To make use of a serverless deployment, specify `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and use `npm run serverless-deploy -- --stage stagename`.
 An S3 bucket and cloudformation infrastructure will be created for you automatically.
 Note that you will need to manually add binary content-types to the created API Gateway and compression is disabled.

+## Static site deployment

+This fork also contains support for static site deployment to S3.

+First, pre-render the site using `npm run snapshot`.
+Then, edit `s3.config.json` with your bucket name, AWS Access Key ID, Region and Secret Access Key and run `npm run s3:deploy` to deploy the rendered site to an S3 bucket.
+Accessing it directly should work.

 ## Quick start

 1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.